Twitter's 'X' sign is taken down in San Francisco after neighbors filed 24 complaints

 The San Francisco Department of Building Inspection said it received 24 complaints about the sign, including "concerns about its structural safety and illumination."

-A building permit is technically required to dismantle the sign too, but the removal was allowed to proceed "duty to safety concerns," Patrick Hannan, a spokesperson for the department, told NPR.
+A building permit is technically required to dismantle the sign too, but the removal was allowed to proceed "due to to safety concerns," Patrick Hannan, a spokesperson for the department, told NPR.

 The signage was the latest effort in the social media platform's rebranding since the sweeping changes were announced last week.